ucla/ucla-wp-components-lib/src/docs/04-colors/01-colors.md

 UCLA official colors communicate identity and are the building blocks of accessibility.
 Use of the colors are a required brand element.
 More on the Brand colors can be found [here](http://brand.ucla.edu/identity/colors).

-We define the following variables in a [Sass](https://sass-lang.com/) stylesheet.
+We define the following variables in a [Sass](https://sass-lang.com/) stylesheet located at `./src/scss/utilities/_colors.scss`.
 Use Sass to compile it back to CSS.

 ### Layout Colors